Durchschnittliche Abendessenzeit in Europa

 Belgium: 7-8pm, Poland: 8pm, Czech Republic: 8pm, Iceland: 8pm, Hungary: 8pm, Romania: 8pm, France: 8:30pm.

-Countries where they eat dinner super late
+And most importantly the European countries where they eat dinner super late

 To be honest, these also seem to be the countries where people live the most.
 A late dinner in Spain is preceded, as we mentioned earlier, by an aperitivo of beer or wine on a terrace, with cheese and olives, some ham, and it is sometimes completely free with the purchase of a drink, depending on where you are in the country.